Lorti/artur-web-interface/README.md

 ### Code

+© 2017 Manuel Wieser

 [MIT License](LICENSE)

 ### Assets

-© 2017 Quantum Reboot, Playful Interactive Environments, Manuel Wieser
+© 2017 Quantum Reboot and Playful Interactive Environments

 All rights to the assets are reserved.
 This includes all images and .obj/.mtl files.
 You are not allowed to remix, transform, or build upon the material, and may not distribute the modified material.